Based on modeling of

 must be taken when using the defocus method that the light from Jupiter, the

-light can overlap each other, but the other’s must not overlap into the target,
+moon’s light can overlap each other, but the other’s must not overlap into the

 1. A JEE by conjunction involves a Jovian moon passing behind Io or Europa close enough line of sight to experience extinction by the occulting body’s atmosphere.
 One CJEE has already been documented by Terry Redding on 20100106 when Ganymede passed behind Europa.
 The modeling of the dimming trend fits the derived Europa atmosphere model measuring a projected extinction of about 0.2 magnitude had the entire event been recorded.
 Weather prevented the recording all the way through conjunction.
 The modeled data can be found below.